 The average number of work hours per day in manufacturing countries is 14-16.

 The normal work schedule is 7 days a week for most garment workers.

 50 workers have died and 5000 are sick due to blasted sand inhalation in denim factories in Turkey.

 In this area of our supply chain we feel that we as a fashion brand have a huge responsibility, and we are working with three different areas to ensure a sustainable production.

-Because we have been able to shorten the distance between our warehouse and our sewing room we have greatly reduced the amount of CO2 emission happening during transportation.
+Because we have no distance between our production and storage we have eliminated the amount of CO2 emission that would usually happen during transportation.

-We have always made a very small amount of stock at a time to avoid waste as much as possible, but we recently decided to change this into an actual made-to-order production, where each styles is sown and coloured after the order is placed to be able to nearly eliminate any waste of fabrics and dye.
+We have always made a very small amount of stock at a time to avoid waste as much as possible, but we recently decided to change this into an actual made-to-order production, where each styles is crocheted after the order is placed to be able to nearly eliminate any waste of yarn.

 PRODUCT LIFE CYCLE